tsamaraes/wca4ej-workshop-mq/README.md

 Eclipse users must install one of these two packages:
    - Eclipse IDE for Java Developers
-   - Eclipse IDE for Enterprise Java and Web Developers
+   - Eclipse IDE for Enterprise Java and Web Developers (preferred)

 Below are the links for eclipse installation
 - [Eclipse 2024-03](https://www.eclipse.org/downloads/packages/release/2024-03/r)